jimeh/git-aware-prompt/README.md

 This fork of `git-aware-prompt` can show how far your local branch is *ahead* or *behind* the original.

-> `*` indicates that the branch has dirty files, changed but uncommitted.
+> `*2` indicates that the branch is dirty, with 2 files modified but uncommitted.
 (This feature was in the original but no longer appears for untracked files.)

-> `+1` indicates that the local branch has 1 commit which has not yet been pushed to the upstream/remote branch.
+> `>1` indicates that the local branch has 1 commit which has not yet been pushed to the upstream/remote branch.

-> `-3` indicates that the local branch is 3 commits behind the upstream/remote branch, and could be updated with `git merge origin/master`.
+> `<3` indicates that the local branch is 3 commits behind the upstream/remote branch, and could be updated with `git merge origin/master`.

 The symbols (or "marks") can be changed by editing the `prompt.sh` file directly.
 The numbers or the marks can be omitted by removing the `_count` or `_mark` variables from the `PS1` prompt below.